 Hobby Servo Tutorial

 Servo motors are an easy way to add motion to your electronics projects.
 Originally used in remote-controlled cars and airplanes, they now crop up in all sorts of other applications.
-They’re useful because you can instruct these small motors how far to turn, and they do it for you.
+They’re useful because you can precisely control the positioning of these motors.
+Instruct them where to point, and they’ll do it for you.

 A typical hobby servo

-You ordinary, small DC motor has two hookup wires and simply turns continuously when power is applied.
-If you want it to spin in the opposite direction, you reverse the power.
-If you want to know how far it has turned, you’ll need to devise a way to measure that.
+An ordinary DC motor has two hookup wires and simply turns continuously when power is applied.
+If you want it to spin in the opposite direction, you’ll need to reverse the power.
+And if you want to know how far it has turned, you’ll need to devise a way to measure that.

 DC motor (left) and hobby servo

-In contrast, you instruct a servomotor where to turn using a command protocol.
-The servo has three wires – power and ground, plus a third wire, to carry those commands.
+In contrast, you instruct a servomotor where to turn using carefully-timed pulses.
+The servo has three wires: power, ground, plus a third wire to carry the command pulses.